-1. Request for Proposals (RFPs) are posted on IESC's website.
+1. Requests for Proposals (RFPs) are posted on IESC's website.
 The offer is open to all qualified offerors;

 - 2. Clarifications will be emailed to all offerors submitting questions, as well as posted on IESC's website, simultaneously; - 3.
 Once the proposals are received, an evaluation committee scores them; - 4.
 Cost proposals are evaluated for reasonableness, accuracy, and completeness; - 5.
-The best value proposal is selected based on a combination of the technical score and the cost; - 6.
-No activity can be started until USAID has approved the appointment of the subcontract and both IESC and the awardee have signed a formal contract; and, - 7.
-IESC policy against fraud and code of business ethics exists throughout the life of the subaward and beyond.
-Even if the subaward is closed or has expired, if any party is found guilty of fraud, IESC will make a full report to the USAID Office of Inspector General, which may choose to investigate and prosecute guilty parties to the fullest extent of the law.
+The best value proposal is selected based on a combination of the technical score and the cost; and - 6.
+No activity can be started until USAID has approved the appointment of the subcontract if necessary and both IESC and the awardee have signed a formal contract.